Hayrick Butte: Geography

 Hayrick Butte is located in Linn County in the U. S. state of Oregon.
 Close to Santiam Pass, it forms part of the United States Geological Survey topographic map for the Three Fingered Jack volcano.
 Hayrick Butte lies south of Three Fingered Jack near Hoodoo Butte, Sand Mountain Field, Potato Butte, and Black Butte, with Belknap Crater and Mount Washington further to the south.
 It is also within the McKenzie Ranger District of the Willamette National Forest.
 According to the Geographic Names Information System, Hayrick Butte has an elevation of 5482 ft; in 1980, the Willamette National Forest Gazetteer listed its elevation as 5575 ft.
 The butte has a width of about 0.5 mi.

 Hayrick Butte is located next to the Hoodoo ski area.
 In response to a new master plan at the Hoodoo Ski Bowl in 1995, the United States Forest Service released a draft environmental impact statement for the surroundings.
 The Forest Service argued that development at Hoodoo Butte and Hayrick Butte would require excavating and/or blasting 20000 to 28000 cuyd of soil and rock on Hayrick Butte, which would potentially exacerbate erosion of local soil.
 The removal of this soil and rock would also substantially limit future revegetation, further reducing soil productivity in the area.
 The Forest Service statement also asserted that development of new trails would not lead to significant "scenic resource effects," and that any "landform modification" from a proposed snow play area would only have moderate and short-term effects.

 Ecology

 The Oregon Department of Fish and Wildlife determined in the early 1990s that there was potential for peregrine falcon nests at Hayrick Butte, though it was considered low-quality habitat because of its lack of suitable ledges and high amounts of human disturbance.
 According to a 2003 paper, Hayrick Butte has a rich forest on its steep, north-facing slope with mountain hemlock and mature fir trees at an elevation of 1550 m.
 Oroboreal subalpine forests like these usually occur above elevations of 1500 m in the Cascades, in areas with cool, wet climates.
 Mean precipitation for these zones ranges from 1500 to 3000 mm, with cool summers and cold, snowy winters.
-Dense forests are less common at higher elevations, switching to patchy forest stands separated from each other by shrubs or meadows.
+Dense forests are less common at higher elevations, switching to patchy forest stands separated from one another by shrubs or meadows.